Spatial-MLLM: Boosting MLLM Capabilities in Visual-based Spatial Intelligence: Method

 \subsection{Training}

-\textbf{Training Data Construction.} We first construct a visual-based spatial question-answering dataset, \ie Spatial-MLLM-120k.
-The dataset is collected from three sources: the training set of ScanQA~\cite{Azuma2021ScanQA3Q}, SQA3D~\cite{Ma2022SQA3DSQ}, as well as additional self-created spatial QA data.
-All items in Spatial-MLLM-120k are derived from scenes in the ScanNet training set~\cite{Dai2017ScanNetR3} and are each represented as a quadruple $ \mathcal{I}_i = \langle \mathcal{Q}_i, \mathcal{A}_i, \mathcal{V}_i, \mathcal{M}_i \rangle$, denoting the question, answer, video (scene) ID, and meta-information (\eg task type), respectively.
-For the self-curated QA data, we follow the data processing pipeline proposed in VSI-Bench~\cite{Yang2024ThinkingIS}.
+\textbf{Training Data Construction.} We first construct a visual-based 3D spatial question-answering dataset.
+The dataset has approximately 120k QA pairs and is constructed from three sources: the training set of ScanQA~\cite{Azuma2021ScanQA3Q}, SQA3D~\cite{Ma2022SQA3DSQ}, as well as additional self-created spatial QA data.
+All items in our training dataset are derived from scenes in the training set of ScanNet~\cite{Dai2017ScanNetR3} and are each represented as a quadruple $ \mathcal{I}_i = \langle \mathcal{Q}_i, \mathcal{A}_i, \mathcal{V}_i, \mathcal{M}_i \rangle$, denoting the question, answer, video ID, and meta-information (\eg task type), respectively.
+For the self-created QA data, we follow the data processing pipeline proposed in VSI-Bench~\cite{Yang2024ThinkingIS}.
 Specifically, we first convert ScanNet scenes into continuous video clips at 24 FPS and $640 \times 480$ resolution.
-Then we generate spatial reasoning QA pairs leveraging the provided meta-annotations of Scannet.
+Then we generate spatial reasoning QA pairs leveraging the meta-annotations of Scannet.
 The generated QA pairs cover various spatial understanding and reasoning tasks, including object counting, object size, room size, absolute distance, appearance order, relative distance, and relative direction.
-Since the QA pair construction process is similar to that of VSI-Bench~\cite{Yang2024ThinkingIS}, we exclude the QA pair $\mathcal{I}_i$ if its scene video $\mathcal{V}_i$ is used in the evaluation set of VSI-Bench (312 scene videos in total) to prevent data leakage.
-Finally, we create approximately 70k QA pairs.
+Since the QA pair construction process is similar to that of VSI-Bench~\cite{Yang2024ThinkingIS}, we exclude the QA pair $\mathcal{I}_i$ if its scene video $\mathcal{V}_i$ is used in VSI-Bench (these videos are sourced from the validation set of Scannet) to prevent data leakage.
+Finally, the self-created data contains approximately 70k QA pairs in total.
 We provide additional details on training data construction in the section~\ref{supp:method-dataset-construction}.
-Figure~\ref{fig: statistic} shows a summary of key statistics of Spatial-MLLM-120k.
+Figure~\ref{fig: statistic} shows a brief summary of key statistics of the training dataset.